Frequently Asked Questions

 Payment by cheque in either £GBP or $USD are also possible.

 Payments in advance

-College Purchasing Regulation PR25 sets out our policy regarding advance payments.
+College Procurement Regulation PR25 sets out our policy regarding advance payments.

 No advance payment over £20,000 plus VAT will be made unless the supplier is able to provide a Banker’s Guarantee to cover the advance sum.
 This fully protects the College’s payment in the event of default or the company going into financial difficulties before the goods or services can be delivered.

 If a company requests an advance payment below £20,000 plus VAT, in authorising the payment, the Department is accepting all risk in the event of the company defaulting on the order, or going into financial difficulties before the order can be fulfilled.

 If a company is not prepared to provider a suitable guarantee, an alternative payment schedule may be negotiated based on agreed deliverable milestones.